tinode/chat/docs/API.md

 ## Topics

 Topic is a named communication channel for one or more people.
 Topics have persistent properties.
-These following topic properties can be queried by `{get what="info"}` message.
+These topic properties can be queried by `{get what="desc"}` message.

 Topic properties independent of the user making the query:
 * created: timestamp of topic creation time